 Doing an Ironman is expensive all in all, so most people have already set aside a sizeable amount of money for the project, but the money should be spent wisely.
 Spend it on something that makes you better and gives you some knowledge you can use in the future, too.

-But when you are just starting out, both a nice bike and an effective coach are big investments.
+But when you are just starting, both a nice bike and an effective coach are big investments.
 The best advice I can give is that you should get involved in a local triathlon community, either a club or a bunch of friends that are already into the sport.
 This will give you various experiences to learn from.
 Take those experiences of other people and adjust them to yourself.

 Triathlon clubs are a good start because they have everything you need.
-In the beginning, triathlon training is a jungle, but with clubs you will get social training, advice and often also an introduction to everything from fixing your bike to keeping energy during a race.
+In the beginning, triathlon training is a jungle, but with clubs, you will get social training, advice, and often also an introduction to everything from fixing your bike to keeping energy during a race.
 When you get some experiences like these, you know what you have covered and where you have a lot of room for improvement.

-Another good thing about clubs is that you often save a lot of money, because you get access to discounts on equipment, gym memberships, pool use and of course, advice from more experienced people.
+Another good thing about clubs is that you often save a lot of money because you get access to discounts on equipment, gym memberships, pool use and of course, advice from more experienced people.

 The Ironman Training.
 Swim, bike, run and the fourth discipline.

-In this chapter, we will look into each part of the training, giving you some advice that can be used for beginners, but hopefully there will be great ideas that experienced triathletes can use, too.
+In this chapter, we will look into each part of the training, giving you some advice that can be used for beginners, but hopefully, there will be great ideas that experienced triathletes can use, too.

 Ironman swimming: The discipline that most have difficulty with

 The swimming part of an Ironman race is usually the part that people worry the most about.
-That’s interesting, because at the same time, it’s also the smallest part of the event.
+That’s interesting because, at the same time, it’s also the smallest part of the event.

 Some years ago, someone looked into the average number of 41.000 finishers in 25 different Ironman races.
 Check out the most interesting numbers here.

 The average was 1 hour and 16 minutes for the swim and 12 hours and 35 minutes for the whole event.
-The average participant spends 1/10 of the day on the swimming portion, but every triathlete I have ever known – especially those who are training for their first Ironman, spend the biggest part of their energy and worry on swimming.
+The average participant spends 1/10 of the day on the swimming portion, but every triathlete I have ever known – especially those who are training for their first Ironman, spends the biggest part of their energy and worry on swimming.

 And it’s clear why.
 For most people, swimming places them where they have not been before.
 Open water swimming with thousands of others is really out of the comfort zone for most people.
 There is a reason why they call it the washing machine, right?

 Overall, there is no reason to worry about this part.
-It’s really common to start training for an Ironman without being able to swim or with even having a fear of water.
+It’s really common to start training for an Ironman without being able to swim or even having a fear of water.
 That’s the great thing about Ironman: you learn something new, and you push yourself to meet the challenge.